kasunsjc/aks-secure-baseline-windows/README.md

 ## Architecture

+Azure Kubernetes Service (AKS) is a managed Kubernetes service that that lets you quickly deploy and manage clusters.
+It supports both Linux and Windows Server node pools so you can deploy Linux and Windows application on a single AKS cluster.
+In this project, you will be creating components in either Linux or Windows.

 **This architecture is infrastructure focused**, more so than workload.
 It concentrates on the AKS cluster itself, including concerns with identity, post-deployment configuration, secret management, and network topologies.

 The implementation presented here is the _minimum recommended baseline for most AKS clusters_.
 This implementation integrates with Azure services that will deliver observability, provide a network topology that will support multi-regional growth, and keep the in-cluster traffic secure as well.
 This architecture should be considered your starting point for pre-production and production stages.